ixugo/nsqite/README.md

 **In the event bus, if publishing to one topic is blocked, will it affect publishing to other topics?**
 - No, topics are independent of each other

+**Why does NSQite depend on GORM?**
+- GORM provides automatic table creation and schema migration capabilities
+- It's the best solution for compatibility with both PostgreSQL and SQLite
+- Removing GORM would require users to implement the interface themselves, making it less user-friendly out of the box

+If you're interested in reducing NSQite's dependencies, feel free to submit a PR or issue.